helloqiu/online-explorer/README.md

 ```
 npm i online-explorer
 ```
-`Note: Please do not use the git version directly.
-Remember to build fist.`
+**Note: Please do not use the git version directly.
+Remember to build first.**

 # Usage
 ```